Skip to content

 #AI: The Somnium Files

 Directed by Kotaro Uchikoshi, the same writer behind Zero Escape, Somnium Files pairs crime-scene investigation with six-minute dream dives.
 It launched in September 2019 on Switch, PS4, and Windows, with the Xbox release arriving later.
-Each route sits around 30 to 40 hours, and we finished all five on Steam Deck without a single crash.
+Each route sits around 30 to 40 hours, and all five run smoothly on Steam Deck.

 Best for: Danganronpa fans who want a detective angle with surreal dream logic thrown in.